Estimated reading time: 6 minutes

 Christmas is the time of year when Christians celebrate the birth of our Savior.
 We come together to share the story and its meaning with family, friends, and strangers.

-To have a smooth operation at the church, it’s vital to have an organized process to manage the influx of volunteers and those you’ve come to depend on.
+To ensure smooth operations at the church, it’s vital to have an organized process to manage the influx of volunteers and those you’ve come to depend on.

-A well-oiled system can not only help get new people involved but also allow you to accomplish a lot of tasks that help enhance this holy and magical season of Christmas.
+A well-oiled system can not only help get new people involved but also allow you to accomplish many tasks that enhance this holy and magical season of Christmas.